vzalberto/gifeed/README.md

 ### What is there?
 At the very least, there is an input tag and a container for the gifs.
 The gif elements, which are actually videos in order to avoid watermarks, are created on the fly and appended to the grid after the requests return from Giphy.
-Thinking about it that way seems obvious, but it does help destructure the application and delegate the element creation to the javascript file.
+Thinking about it that way seems obvious, but it does help destructure the application and delegate the element creation to javascript.

 ### How does it work?